Cute and Clever Cereal Box Crafts

 You can add string to these globes and hang them from the ceiling and other things for party decorations.
 I have seen these type globes made out of decorative paper before but these made from cereal boxes that I found at plumpudding will definitely be more sturdy.
 They look great plain but there are lots of ways you could embellish them if you wanted to.
 You could cover the strips with decorative paper or fabric before assembling, paint them and other things like that.

 Next up are these cute chandeliers!
-These were actually made using frozen pizza boxes but you could just as easily substitute cereal boxes to make these.
-It's the same material!
-These are really popular and used a lot for party decorations.
-You can add your own rhinestones, etc to embellish or paint them any color you want.
-Here's the tutorial.. have fun!
+These were actually made using frozen pizza boxes but you could just as easily substitute cereal boxes to make these: They're made from the same material!
+These are really popular and can be used for a lot of party decorations.
+You can add your own rhinestones to embellish it or paint them any color you want.
+Here's the tutorial.
+Have fun!

 Cereal boxes are the perfect size for cutting out large letters!
 You can cut them out and the material is sturdy enough that you can embellish it with many different things.
 Kids love this stuff!
-I found this J over at Make Monthly along with the tutorial.
+Make Monthly shares the tutorial.
 What a cute kid's craft!
 Be sure to have a look at the other letters.
-What I really love about this one is that it's not only fun but educational too.
+What I really love about this one is that it's not only fun but also educational as well.

 This is the cutest thing that I've ever seen!!
 Have your little one build and use their very own laptop!
-A cereal box works great for this.. it's the perfect size.
-I found this at No Time for Flash Cards and I can't wait to sit down with my 4 year old and help him make one.
-It's such a cute idea and I already know he would be so proud of it.
+A cereal box is the perfect size for this project.
+I found this at No Time for Flash Cards, I can't wait to sit down with my 4-year-old and help him make one.
+It's such a cute idea, and I already know he would be so proud of it.